Opéra Guide

 TUILERIES PARK

-Or if you have time, we recommend you stop by the area in the south of the Opéra district.
-There is the Tuileries garden to take a short break in the green next to the fountain.
-In the Tuileries Garden, you can find one of the biggest Christmas markets in Paris during the Christmas season.
-If you travel to Paris in winter, don’t miss this special event!
-If you are a huge fan of art, you can also visit famous museums on foot from the Opéra district.
+If you have some extra time, we recommend exploring the area south of the Opéra district.
+Here you’ll find the Tuileries Garden, a perfect spot to take a relaxing break amidst the greenery and fountains.
+During the Christmas season, the garden hosts one of the largest Christmas markets in Paris, making it a festive must-visit if you’re in the city during winter.
+Art lovers will also appreciate the nearby world-famous museums, all within walking distance from the Opéra district.
 The Louvre Museum which is one of the biggest art museums in the world, the Orangerie Museum which is known as Monet’s Water Lilies, Jeu de Paume Museum where you can see photography works.

 Where to shop in the Opera District?

 In the city of fashion, you can’t miss shopping.
 In the Opéra district, you can find everything you want from affordable goods to fancy products.
-There are plenty of shopping streets and several department stores which allow you to enjoy shopping with a tax refund.
+There are numerous shopping streets and several department stores that offer tax refunds, allowing you to enjoy shopping to the fullest.

 Galeries Lafayette